Table of Contents

-At the same time, there are also differences with emotional expression between cultures.
-Display rules refer to the norms within a culture or subculture that relate to the appropriateness of emotional expression.
-For instance,social hormony is at highest priority than individual in Asian culture whereas American and European cultures focus more -on individual self- promotion.
+At the same time, there are also differences in an emotional expression between cultures.
+Display rules refer to the norms of a culture or subculture that relate to the appropriateness of emotional expression.
+For instance, social harmony is at highest priority than individual in Asian culture whereas American and European cultures focus more -on individual self- promotion.

 People from different cultures also differ in their detection of emotion related to the tone of voice used.
 For example, in a study by Van Bezooijen, Otto & Heena, (1983), individuals from Taiwan were found to be better at recognizing voices with a sad tone, compared to Dutch individuals who were better are detecting happy voices.

 There are different strategies of impression management that individuals employ.
-These strategies can be broadly categorized into assertive and defensive strategies.
-Assertive strategies involve active behaviors carried out to shape impressions.
-While defensive strategies include behaviors such as avoidance.
+These strategies can be broadly categorized into:

 Front Stage Versus Back Stage Self